 Limit food and drinks

-- Limit your intake of alcohol.
+- Limit your intake of alcohol to 1 drink per day or less.
 It may help you fall asleep, but it can make you wake up in the middle of the night.

 - Finish eating dinner at least 3 hours before you want to go to sleep.